 James Guevara MD, MPH

-James Guevara is a founding member of PolicyLab at Children’s Hospital of Philadelphia (CHOP), professor of pediatrics and epidemiology at the Perelman School of Medicine, the University of Pennsylvania, senior fellow at the Center for Public Health Initiatives, and an attending physician at CHOP.
+James Guevara is a founding member of PolicyLab at Children’s Hospital of Philadelphia (CHOP), professor of pediatrics and epidemiology at the Perelman School of Medicine at the University of Pennsylvania, senior fellow at the Center for Public Health Initiatives, and an attending physician at CHOP.
 He is also a senior fellow at the Leonard Davis Institute of Health Economics, a senior scholar at the Center for Clinical Epidemiology and Biostatistics, and Lead Diversity Search Advisor at the University of Pennsylvania.

 We can stop the trend of children from impoverished families starting school already behind their peers.
 If we focus on early childhood development, we can get these kids the intervention sources they need at the time they need them.